Demings goes on attack against Rubio in Fla. Senate debate

 “What we know is that the senator supports no exceptions,” Demings responded.
 “He can make his mouth say anything today.
 He is good at that, by the way.
 What day is it and what is Marco Rubio saying?”

-Following the Supreme Court’s ruling in June that overturned the 1973 Roe v.
-Wade decision legalizing abortion, Rubio has expressed his personal opposition to abortion in all cases while saying he’d back abortion-restricting statutes that include exceptions.
-Demings supports abortion access at least until fetal viability and said physicians should be the ones to determine.
+Following the Supreme Court’s decision in June to overturn Roe v.
+Wade, Rubio has expressed his personal opposition to abortion in all cases while saying he’d back abortion-restricting statutes that include exceptions.
+Demings supports abortion access at least until fetal viability, saying the government should not be the one to determine that.

-Rubio stands to benefit from the widening voter registration advantage that Republicans hold over Democrats in the increasingly conservative state.
-The rightward shift will likely expand in areas such as Miami-Dade County, home to Rubio.

-Demings has criticized Rubio for his attendance record in the Senate, while the senator has called Demings a “rubber stamp” for the Biden agenda, as the president contends with inflation pressures and rising gas prices.
+On gun control, Demings accused Rubio of not doing enough to change laws to prevent shootings, including mass killings at the Pulse nightclub in Orlando in 2016 and at Marjory Stoneman Douglas High School in Parkland in 2018.

+“How long will you watch people being gunned down in first grade, fourth grade, high school, college, church, synagogue, grocery store, movie theater, a mall and a nightclub and do nothing?”
+Demings said.

+Demings said the pandemic relief money was necessary to help hurting families and businesses.

+“Of course the senator who has never run anything at all but his mouth would know nothing about helping people and being there for people when they are in trouble,” Demings said.

-But on Tuesday, Rubio also attacked Demings for not passing legislation in Washington, saying all she had done was get two post offices named for police officers who died in the line of duty.
-Demings angrily rejected his characterization.
+Rubio also attacked Demings for not passing legislation in Washington, saying all she had done was get post offices named after people.
+Demings angrily rejected his characterization, noting the buildings were named after police officers who died in the line of duty.

 “It’s embarrassing that you think that honoring a person who was a hero by naming a federal building after them is nothing,” she said.